plodah/ploopy_viamenus/README.md

 ### Please Note
 **Testing has been limited!**
-I use this firmware on my Adept or Thumb daily, but I'm just one guy and I don't have every trackball to test this on, so there could be issues that I've never imagined.
+I use this firmware on my Adept or Thumb daily, but I'm just one guy and I don't have every model to test with.
+There have been problems found that I didn't notice myself, and still could be more.

-I'd recommend that you're comfortable returning your device to the original firmware if needed.
+I'd recommend that you're comfortable returning your device to the original firmware in case you come across any such problems.
-If you do encounter problems, please let me know or PR a fix but I can't commit to fixing any issue and provide no warranty etc. It's free after all!
+Please let me know or PR a fix if you find anything, but I can't commit to fixing any issue and provide no warranty etc. It's free after all!

 ![alt text](readme-examplemenu.png)